Announcing the TechCrunch Disrupt NY 2017 agenda

 4:35 PM – 4:50 PM

-Founder Spotlight: Daniel Shrieber (Lemonade)
+Founder Spotlight: Daniel Schrieber (Lemonade)

 4:50 PM – 5:05 PM